xitrum-framework/glokka/README.rst

 ::

-  // 5s timeout, see below
-  registry !
-Registry.LookupOrCreate("name", 5)
+  // Set the number of seconds (default: 5s) for timeout (see below) registry !
+Registry.LookupOrCreate("name", timeout = 5)

-The sender will receive:
+You will receive:

 ::